Is there anything we can do before leaving home to reduce the risk of bringing COVID-19 to campus?

 Any fees associated with an earned credit will not be prorated.

-If I decide to take a leave of absence this year because of COVID-19, how would I do so?
+If I decide to take a leave of absence this semester because of COVID-19, how would I do so?
 What would be the impact on my financial aid?

 Please check with the Financial Aid Office (firstname.lastname@example.org) about any possible impact of a leave of absence on financial aid.
 Leave of absence questions can be sent to email@example.com.